mikes360/WebsiteAssignmentMSC2019/README.md

 Switched the cursor to "pointer" when hovering over arrows just to give some level of response when scaling up and down the match points.

-Update: used bootstrap to re-format register page
+Update: used bootstrap to re-format register page and login page

 //---------------------------------------------------------------------------